Walking through Denver’s First Jewish Community and Remembering Its Chicano History

 Go west on W 18th Ave, take a left on Meade St, take a right on 17th, then a left on Colfax.
 Cross Colfax, continuing west.

 Take a left on Perry St. Take a right on W 14th St. At the corner of Stuart 14th, enjoy the two homes built by Lang.
 The one on the SW corner is the Bliss House, which was built for Dr. and Mrs. Jerry and Lillian Bliss.
-Dr. Bliss, a Civil War veteran, lived here until his death in 1945, at the age of 99, the south’s last Civil War veteran.
+Dr. Bliss, the South’s last Civil War veteran, lived here until he died in 1945, at 99.

 At Tennyson St, take a left and cross the Lakewood/Dry Gulch into Villa Park.
 Exit the Gulch onto Stuart St, walking through the neighborhood.
 You’ll reach Martinez Park.
-Walk through the park and pick up the Lakewood Gulch trail, walking northeasterly.
+Walking northeasterly, walk through the park and pick up the Lakewood Gulch trail.

 You’ll pass the Aztec-influenced park, continuing to walk northeasterly, catching up with the Dry Gulch trail.
 Continue along the trail to Knox Court.

 Continue northeasterly through the park to W Avondale Drive.
-Walk north and Avondale turns into Irving.
+Walk north, and Avondale turns into Irving Street.
 Continue north until you return back to the library where you started.